MAPC/youth-match-v2/rails/README.md

 Our algorithm works in the following manner:

 We geolocate the addresses of the young people and positions using Mapzen.
 Then we run a "travel time" score calculation for the distance between an applicant and a position based on how long it would take the applicant to get to the job site.
 We store this calculation as a floating point number between 5 and -5.
-If the applicant cares about travel time we assign the calculation based on the following formula:
+If the applicant indicates on their application form that they care about travel time "is travel time an important factor to you" we assign the calculation based on the following formula:

 `minutes < 30 ?
 (0.008 * (minutes ** 2)) - (0.5833 * minutes) + 5 : -5`

-If they do not care then we use this formula:
+If they have not indicated that travel time is important, then we use this formula:

 `minutes < 40 ? (-0.25 * minutes) + 5 : -5`

-This is then used to calculate a preference store that is based on two components:
+This is then used to calculate a preference score that is based on two components:

 1. A normalized travel time score
 2. An overlapping interest score